newhook/cardkingdom/DESIGN.md

 - **Clubs**: AoE (Area of Effect) damage
 - **Spades**: Single-target high damage

+## Arrangement Phase
+Cards on the battlefield are arranged in a sequence by the player during the Arrangement Phase.

-## Battle Mechanics
+## Battle Phase
-1. Cards automatically battle in sequential order
-2. Number cards deal damage equal to their value
-3. Face cards trigger their special abilities
-4. Suit synergies activate when you have multiple cards of the same suit
-5. Damage that isn't blocked by opponent's cards goes directly to the player
+The battle resolves automatically as follows:
+1. Each card in turn from left to right performs an attack which is performed according to the card rules.
+2. If an opponent has no cards, the attack damages the opponent player directly.
+3. Damage is calculated based on the attacker's strength and any abilities/synergies.
+4. Cards have health; if a card's health drops to 0 or below, it is **destroyed and removed** from the battlefield immediately.

+After all cards have attacked the battle phase is over.

 ## Game Loop
-1. **Draft Phase**: Players spend drafting points to acquire cards
+1. **Draft Phase**: Players spend drafting points to acquire cards according to the rules above.
-2. **Arrangement Phase**: Players arrange their cards in battle order
+2. **Arrangement Phase**:
+    - Players arrange their drafted cards onto their battlefield sequence.
+    - **Maximum 7 cards** allowed on the battlefield.
+    - Players can **sell** cards currently on their battlefield.
+        - Selling a card removes it permanently.
+        - Selling grants **+1 Drafting Point** to be added to that player's total at the **start of the *next* Draft Phase**.
+    - Phase ends when the player confirms their arrangement (e.g., clicks "Ready for Battle").
-3. **Battle Phase**: Cards fight automatically
+3. **Battle Phase**: Cards fight automatically based on the Battle Mechanics.
-4. **Damage Phase**: Calculate damage to players
-5. Repeat until one player is eliminated
+5. Repeat until one player is eliminated.